 |MSCI EM SRI Index||0.6%|

 |MSCI China ESG Leaders Index||0.6%|

 The hypothetical ESG-first portfolio is designed to enhance the investor’s objectives.
-As the exhibit below shows, the three steps of the portfolio allocation process, taken together, improved the MSCI ESG Rating to “leader” (AA), brought the total improvement in its ESG score to 15%, cut its carbon footprint (Scope 1 and 2 emissions) by 30% and enhanced the portfolio’s green-to-brown-revenues ratio 5.6 times, compared with the market-cap benchmark.6
+As the exhibit below shows, the three steps of the portfolio allocation process, taken together, improved the MSCI ESG Rating to “leader” (AA), brought the total improvement in its ESG score to 15%, cut its carbon footprint (Scope 1 and 2 emissions) by 30% and enhanced the portfolio’s green-to-fossil-fuel-revenues ratio 5.6 times, compared with the market-cap benchmark.6